 Prior to taking delivery of a handgun, you must successfully perform a safe handling demonstration with the handgun being purchased or acquired.
-The safe handling demonstration must be performed in the presence of a DOJ Certified Instructor sometime between the date the DROS is submitted to DOJ and the delivery of the handgun, and is generally performed at a firearms dealership.
-The purchaser, firearms dealer and Certified Instructor must sign an affidavit stating the safe handling demonstration was completed.
+Safe handling demonstrations must be performed in the presence of a DOJ Certified Instructor sometime between the date the DROS is submitted to the DOJ and the delivery of the handgun, and are generally performed at the firearms dealership.
+The purchaser, firearms dealer and DOJ Certified Instructor must sign an affidavit stating the safe handling demonstration was completed.
 The steps required to complete the safe handling demonstration are described in the appendix.
-Pawn returns and intra-familial transfers are not subject to the safe handling demonstration requirement (PC section 12071).
+Pawn returns and intra-familial transfers are not subject to the safe handling demonstration requirement.
+(Pen.
+Code, § 26850.)